 The Electro-Harmonix Nano Q-Tron is our Budget Choice.
 This pedal gives the user dynamic-controlled wah-wah sounds like its predecessor, but in a more straightforward and compact stompbox that easily fits in a pedalboard.
 And at a more attractive price tag.

 Last but not least, the Way Huge Smalls Attack Vector Phaser and Envelope is our Editor’s Choice.
 This pedal is a great choice for discerning users.
-It features two different effects, namely phase shifting and envelope filter, in a streamlined design and very responsive operation.
+It features two different effects, namely phase shifting and filtering, in a streamlined design and very responsive operation.